 “Stop being so dramatic!”
 “It’s not a big deal!”
 “This is not an emergency!”
 “Calm down!” are phrases I’ve said countless times during moments of impatience and frustration on my end.
 Her reactions have often seemed over-the-top to me, compared to the actual issue at hand.

 We went through a neuropsych evaluation in 2021 where we came away with a diagnosis for generalized anxiety and slow processing.
 I have had to put in a ton of effort to understand who she is, as a sensory sensitive and anxious child, cultivate empathy towards her, and find ways to support her and help her grow.
 And this blog is a reflection of some of those efforts.

 We also LOVE Disney!
-To date, we have visited WDW three times and Disneyland once as a family.
+To date, we have visited WDW five times and Disneyland once as a family, even though we aren’t local to Florida or California.
 We became Disney Vacation Club members in January 2019.
 Every trip is an opportunity for me to see what the kids loved, what scared them, what triggered meltdowns, and what brought utmost joy!

 My Disney obsession paired with my desire to support my sensitive kiddos in even the most overwhelming environments has been the catalyst to start this blog.
 I don’t have all the answers by any means, but I know us moms can work hard to MAKE IT MAGICAL and mitigate (and better manage) the meltdowns.